RISK INTELLIGENCE

 What this enables

-Link incident reports, survey results, and early concerns in one system
+• Link incident reports, survey results, and early concerns in one system

-Identify patterns and emerging risks across teams and locations
+• Identify patterns across teams and locations

 GOT QUESTIONS?